Last updated on June 14th, 2023 at 10:43 am

 “Is the Internet the answer?” is a big question to ask, but its ambiguity left little room for middle ground in a spirited debate as FFWD Advertising and Marketing Week 2015 began this week in Toronto.

 Moderated by GigaOM’s Mathew Ingram, the talk pitted Andrew Keen, author of The Internet is Not the Answer, against Mitch Joel, president of Twist Image.
 While Keen sees a somewhat dystopian image of the future in this new digital age, Joel is optimistic about the opportunities it can provide — along with what he says it’s already provided.

 Keen began the talk with the three main points of his book.
-First, that the Internet is contributing to the “gaping chasm” between the rich and the poor.
-Second, that it’s contributing to the crisis of unemployment.
-And third, that it’s increasingly turning users into products through mass surveillance.
+First, the Internet is contributing to the “gaping chasm” between the rich and the poor.
+Second, it’s contributing to the crisis of unemployment.
+And third, it’s increasingly turning users into products through mass surveillance.